Celebrating 15 years of Google Maps and why Sundar Pichai wants a burrito

 "I used Google Maps in India.
 I had arrived in Mumbai in the early morning hours and jumped into a cab to get to a friend’s house which was difficult to locate.
 Using Google Maps, I was able to give the driver turn-by-turn directions without asking anyone.
 I was excited by how easy it was, but my driver was really blown away," says Pichai in his blog.

 As part of Maps' 15th year anniversary, Google has launched a redesign that prominently solicits users' reviews of places they visit.
-This has a combination of photo contributions and becomes data, which can be used to launch multiple services in the consumer space.
+This will include a combination of photos, reviews, and more.
+This data will then be used to launch multiple services in the consumer space.

 Google employees mapped whole cities, literally driving from gully to gully over the last fifteen years.
 Just like how James Rennell set out to charter India in 1762.